OmaymaS/tutorial_git/instructions.md

 - save the changes locally.
 - run `git status` and check the output.
 - add `README.md` to staging using `git add  [file name]`.
-- commit the changes using `git commit .....`.
+- commit the changes using `git commit -m "your message"`.
-- push the changes to remote `git push origin master`.
+- push the changes to remote `git push origin [your branch name]`.

 ## 3